shulai/qonda/docs/tutorial.rst

             mapper.setModel(adapter)

-In this example, after the standard PyQt boilerplate, a new blank contact model is created in the editor window, but if a non-blank contact is used, it's attribute values should be properly shown in the editor fields.
+In this example, after the standard PyQt boilerplate, a new contact model is created in the editor window, and the attribute values should be properly shown in the editor fields.

 Also, an ``ObjectAdapter`` is created. ``ObjectAdapter`` is part of the core Qonda functionality, presenting the attributes of a Python object a Qt